SEE THE SCHEDULE HERE.

 day 2 of my hands on class

 Day 2 Soft Buns, Hotdog Buns, Cinnamon rolls and raisin bread, all these recipes are part of the ebook, a must have companion book if you are a Culinary student, or a serious aker.

 You can create as many variations as you want once you learn the fundamentals of yeast dough baking.
 You can move the sugar, egg, fat (butter or margarine) up and down, omit the eggs, add whole wheat, substitute semolina or kamut flour etc., I am using brown sugar instead of refined white sugar for its flavor and color, you can use muscovado or raw sugar too if you like.

-MALUNGGAY PANDESAL will be taught on the third day together with the French Bread, Whole Wheat Bread,.
+MALUNGGAY PANDESAL will be taught in class,.
 Most requested recipe to add in my hands on class.
 There is a Malunggay tree in front of the house and so there is no problem, we just pick the leaves, wash them and voila!
 Malunggay Pandesal.
 Some even crave for more Malunggay in the dough which is good because this veggie is packed with anti-oxidants and vitamins.